kkwong44/cappadocia-tours/README.md

     * An underline will be appeared under the menu item when hover and disappear when hover away
     * Underline always show under the menu item to indicate the current page

-Header on full desktop screen width
+Screenshot - Header on full desktop screen width

 ![Screenshot on Page Header](readme/screenshots/screenshot-header1.png)